m-ahmadi/tse-client/README.md

 Default: `http://service.tsetmc.com/tsev2/data/TseClient2.aspx`
 #### `tse.UPDATE_INTERVAL`
 Update data only if these many days have passed since the last update.
-Only integers.
+Only positive integers or zero.
 Default: `1`
 #### `tse.PRICES_UPDATE_CHUNK`
 Amount of instruments per request.
-Only integers.
+Only positive integers.
 Min: `1`
 Max: `59`
 Default: `50`
 #### `tse.PRICES_UPDATE_CHUNK_DELAY`
 Amount of delay (in ms) to wait before requesting another chunk of instruments.
-Only integers.
+Only positive integers or zero.
 Default: `300`
 #### `tse.PRICES_UPDATE_RETRY_COUNT`
 Amount of retry attempts before giving up.
-Only integers.
+Only positive integers or zero.
 Default: `3`
 #### `tse.PRICES_UPDATE_RETRY_DELAY`
 Amount of delay (in ms) to wait before making another retry.
-Only integers.
+Only positive integers or zero.
 Default: `1000`
 #### `tse.CACHE_DIR`
 Only in `Node`.